hiring a photographer

 The third: “We’re looking for a photographer for tomorrow from 2:00 PM to 3:00 PM.
 What do you charge?”

-The fourth request, to cover a corporate event, included only the date, time and location.
-When I phoned to ask for more information, the public relations person said she couldn’t give out any details, she didn’t know what pictures they wanted and she didn’t know how the pictures were going to be used.
-But she needed a quote as soon as possible.
+The fourth request for a corporate event included only the date, time and location.
+When I phoned to ask for more information, the public relations person said she couldn’t give out any details, didn’t know what pictures they wanted, and didn’t know how the pictures were going to be used.
+But she needed a price as soon as possible.

 Continue reading →